Open-LinaOS-Foundation/LinaOS/Documentation/filesystems/caching/backend-api.rst

 In either case, this may not be an appropriate context in which to access the cache.

-The calling process's fsuid, fsgid and SELinux security identities may need to be masqueraded for the duration of the cache driver's access to the cache.
+The calling process's fsuid, fsgid and SELinaOS security identities may need to be masqueraded for the duration of the cache driver's access to the cache.
 This is left to the cache to handle; FS-Cache makes no effort in this regard.